 They are particularly recommended for the colouring of soft drinks, jams, most types of sugar confectionery, and other acidic products, such as fruit toppings and sauces.

 Beetroot Red is obtained by an aqueous extraction of red table beet.
 It provides an intense, bright red colour.
-The stability of Beetroot Red has certain limitations, but specially formulated products from FMC protect the colourant from some of these limitations.
+The stability of Beetroot Red has certain limitations, but specially formulated products from DDW protect the colourant from some of these limitations.

 Beetroot Red is an important colourant in short shelf-life, low moisture products such as flavoured milks, yoghurts, dry dessert mixes, and ice creams.